directus/directus/docs/contributing/community.md

 ## Online Community

 Our online community meets in two places - [Discord](https://directus.chat) and [GitHub](https://github.com/directus/directus/discussions).
-GitHub is used for discussing feature requests and bugs, and Discord is uesd for community discussion and requests for implementation help.
+GitHub is used for discussing feature requests and bugs, and Discord is used for community discussion and requests for implementation help.

 The Directus community is growing quickly, which also means there are more and more people with questions.
 Helping out your fellow developers by providing answers on [Discord](https://directus.chat) is a great way to help the project.
 Questions are opened in one of our help channels, and all are encouraged to respond.